cds-snc/platform-forms-client/packages/hcaptcha/README.md

 ## Server verification

 `verifyHCaptchaToken` rejects missing credentials, invalid provider responses, and scores above `maxAllowedScore`.
+When `maxAllowedScore` is configured, a successful response without a score is also rejected.
+Scores are an hCaptcha Enterprise-only response field, so configure a score limit only with an Enterprise sitekey; leave the option unset for standard sitekeys.

+Pass the public `siteKey` to bind verification to the expected hCaptcha sitekey.
+The browser needs this key to issue a token, but the server can verify a token with just the token and secret.
+Passing `siteKey` adds an extra check that the token belongs to the expected site and is useful when a secret is shared by more than one sitekey.
+It is public and should not be confused with the server-only `secret`.
 Network and 5xx failures are retried up to `maxAttempts` times, defaulting to three attempts.